protobuf-net/protobuf-net.Grpc/readme.md

 `protobuf-net.Grpc` adds code-first support for services over gRPC using either the native `Grpc.Core` API, or the fully-managed `Grpc.Net.Client` / `Grpc.AspNetCore.Server` API.

-It should work on all .NET languages that can generate something *even remotely like* a regular .NET type model; [examples are available in C#, VB and F#](https://github.com/mgravell/protobuf-net.Grpc/tree/master/examples/pb-net-grpc).
+It should work on all .NET languages that can generate something *even remotely like* a regular .NET type model.

 Usage is as simple as declaring an interface for your service-contract: